Golden Boy (1939 film): Accolades

 The score by Victor Young was nominated for an Academy Award for Best Original Score.

 Adaptations

 On January 7, 1940, Stanwyck performed a parody of Golden Boy on The Jack Benny Program.

 The 1947 film Body and Soul was partly based on Golden Boy.

-Identification of murder suspect
+Theme

-Irving "Gangy" Cohen, one of the alleged hitmen employed by the Murder, Inc. organized crime syndicate, was identified by chief prosecution witness Abraham Levine when Levine attended a screening of Golden Boy and spotted Cohen in one of the ringside crowd scenes.
-Following the murder of racketeer Walter Sage in 1937 in the Catskills, Cohen had fled to California and obtained bit parts in films.
-Cohen was brought to trial and acquitted on June 21, 1940.
+Clifford Odet's stage play was “stripped of its left-wing rhetoric” by Columbia Picture's screenwriters, as well as its tragic denouement.
+Director Mamoulian ignored the larger social issues of “modern capitalist society” and proceeded to reduce the central theme to that of an individual's struggle to “choose between his spiritual or animalistic impulses.”